 This afternoon we visit the Roman villa at Tellaro.
 Discovered beneath a traditional farmhouse, and surrounded by luscious vineyards, the villa contains exceptionally fine mosaics depicting vibrant scenes such as the ransom of the body of Hector, and a banquet attended by lady Africa.

-After a relaxing breakfast we transfer to Palermo for our return flight home.
+After a relaxing breakfast we transfer to the airport for our return flight home.